Regularization of Inverse Problems by Filtered Diagonal Frame Decomposition: Introduction

 \subsection{Outline}

-In Section \ref{sec:dfd} we introduce and study the concept of a DFD.
-We show that the DFD yields an associated inversion formula and relate the ill-posedness of the inverse problem \eqref{eq:ip} to the decay of the quasi-singular values.
-In Section \ref{sec:reg} we introduce the filtered DFD to account the ill-posedness.
-We show that the filtered DFD provides a regularization method and we derive convergence rates under source-type conditions.
+In Section \ref{sec:dfd} we introduce and study the concept of a DFD and relate the ill-posedness of the inverse problem \eqref{eq:ip} to the decay of the quasi-singular values.
+In Section \ref{sec:reg} we introduce filtered DFDs to account for the ill-posedness of \eqref{eq:ip}.
+We show that filtered DFDs yield regularization methods and we derive convergence rates under source-type conditions on the unknowns to be recovered.
+In Section \ref{sec:radon} we present and implement filtered DFDs for stable Radon transform inversion as practically relevant example from medical image reconstruction.
 The paper concludes with a short discussion and outlook given in Section \ref{sec:end}.